EvelynGriffith/palindrome-checking/writing/reflection.md

 #### An example of a test case for the `util` module of the `palindromechecker`

-TODO: Write at least one paragraph to explain the request source code

 ```
 def test_human_readable_boolean_true():
     """Ensure that a human-readable true boolean works correctly."""